 Opiate medications are an effective option for aggressively treating pain, but only prescribed when they are effective.
 Some of the fears about opioids aren’t relevant to hospice care.

 The grogginess associated with opioids almost always tapers off after a few days, without any loss as an effective treatment for pain.

 When opioids are used as prescribed, addiction is not typically a problem for hospice patients.
 Patients should never feel ashamed about taking a doctor-prescribed medicine to ease the pain of a terminal illness.

 Families sometimes fear that opioids will hasten their loved one’s death.
 Uncontrolled pain can sap a person's energy, in both body and mind.
 Studies and experience show that precise doses of opioids can help patients regain their strength and extend better quality of life.

 Medication side effects, including constipation and nausea, are often easily controlled in hospice patients.

-The key to dealing with breakthrough pain is staying in close contact with the hospice team.
 Hospice nurses have experience in anticipating problems and teaching family caregivers how to relieve sudden and long-term pain.